 Generally speaking, foreigners have the largest choice of properties in French-speaking cantons.
 The most liberal canton is Vaud, which includes mountain resorts such as Villars, where foreigners can buy virtually any property and resell immediately.

 Rental yields in Switzerland’s major cities are quite low.
-In Geneva, home to several international organizations, i.e. Red Cross, WTO, WHO and ILO, rental apartments yield from 3.18% to 3.81%.
+In Geneva, home to several international organizations, i.e. Red Cross, WTO, WHO and ILO, rental apartments yield from 2.8% to 3.3% in August 2016, down from 3.2% to 3.8% from two years ago, according to Global Property Guide research.
 Smaller apartments have higher rental yields as compared to their larger counterparts.

-Zurich, Switzerland’s biggest city and the financial capital, gross rental yields for apartments stood at an average of 3.22%, according to the Global Property Guide research of August 2014.
+Zurich, Switzerland’s biggest city and the financial capital, gross rental yields for apartments stood at an average of 3.27% in August 2016, almost unchanged from two years ago.